 Zachary Melin (Graphic Designer) also continued updating the Tree House Village (Pod 7) book created by last year’s intern Team.
 What you see here is week 10 of this work including 2 updated pages and the before-and-after graphics created for one of them.

-One Community is creating sustainable and open source solutions through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:
+One Community is creating effective sustainable and open source solutions through a Duplicable and Sustainable City Center that is LEED Platinum certified/Sustainable, can feed 200 people at a time, provide laundry for over 300 people, is beautiful, spacious, and saves resources, money, and space:

-This week the core team finished 3D layout updates for the Restroom in the Dining Dome of the Duplicable City Center, moving the urinal, towel holder, and trashcan as we adjusted for better plumbing positions.
+As part of creating effective sustainable and open source solutions this week the core team finished 3D layout updates for the Restroom in the Dining Dome of the Duplicable City Center, moving the urinal, towel holder, and trashcan as we adjusted for better plumbing positions.

 We also continued developing the aesthetic details around the natural pool in the Social Dome.
 We added a waterfall to each side of the pool with adjacent sitting spaces, lighting adjustments to highlight the waterfalls, and added plants between the rocks.